C.J. Uzomah Player Prop Bets for NFL Week 6 | Cincinnati vs. Detroit 10/17/2021

 C.J.
 Uzomah Player Prop Bets for NFL Week 6 - Cincinnati vs. Detroit

-Ahead of Sunday's game, here are the key stats and trends you need to know about C.J.
-Uzomah and his player prop bet options.
-He'll take the field starting at 1:00 PM ET on FOX.
-Uzomah's Cincinnati Bengals (3-2) and the Detroit Lions (0-5) square off in Week 6 at Ford Field.
+C.J.
+Uzomah will have several player prop betting options available when he suits up on Sunday at 1:00 PM ET live on FOX.
+Uzomah's Cincinnati Bengals (3-2) and the Detroit Lions (0-5) take the field in Week 6 at Ford Field.

 Want more in-depth sports betting and fantasy insights?
 Sign up today for the SI Winners Club Newsletter.